 Looking through the inner layers of creative output, you get to wonder: how did the creative put that together?
 What sparked the thought?
 The influence, the inspiration.
 Was it a fluke?
 Could another person, given the exact circumstance, have created the same?
-Then you relax to bask in the expansiveness of thoughts that helped create the output you are enjoying.
+Then you relax to bask in the expansiveness of thoughts that helped create the output you enjoy.

 Child Psychologists and Educators continue to emphasize the importance of the early stages of a child’s development as an influential point to help pique their curiosity and, by extension, their creativity.
 Casting back to my childhood, for instance, I remember my early love for writing and my curiosity to want to understand as many words in the dictionary as possible.
 I would save my lunch money and use some of it to buy storybooks.
 They fascinated me.
-And as I read, my passion to write grew.
+And as I read, my passion for writing grew.

 At that time, It wasn’t something my father understood.
-He wanted me to spend more time, solving math problems, in his quest to prepare me for life as an engineer or some science career.
-In my case, the will was strong and I found a way to develop my passion for writing.
+He wanted me to spend more time-solving math problems in his quest to prepare me for life as an engineer or some science career.
+In my case, the will was strong, and I found a way to develop my passion for writing.
 But what about the other children whose will may not have been as strong or the small matter of being blessed with difficult life circumstances?

 So, each time I come across an output by a creative, I let my mind wander beyond the work itself.
 What inspired it?
 Where does it trace from?
 How were their early days?
-I allow my mind to drift because the difference between enjoying that amazing output in real-time – right now – and not having it at all, could be just a moment, a decision, a blocker – by someone, anyone, something, somewhere, without a clue of their impact down the line in the creative butterfly effect.
+I allow my mind to drift because the difference between enjoying that amazing output in real-time – right now – and not having it at all could be just a moment, a decision, a blocker – by someone, anyone, something, somewhere, without a clue of their impact down the line in the creative butterfly effect.